TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 on both the FlasMem and SDCard filesystems.
 Delete a file by constructing its name in the Macro-editor, and then press [Rmv] remove.

-The sequence in choosing what to do when the keys M1-M24, S1-S24, T1-T24, K1-K24 are pressed is as shown below:
+The sequence in choosing what to do when the keys M1-M24, S1-S24, T1-T24, K1-K24 are pressed are as shown below:

 if S Keys Page 3: Keys S1-S24
    if Orange A-D Do SDCard large text files    - if ok exit